 Protecting Our Food

 Food & Water Watch works with Protect California Food to end the use of oil wastewater to irrigate crops in the Central Valley.
 Although consumers are only now becoming aware of it, for years oil companies like Chevron have been selling their minimally treated wastewater to local water districts, which provide it to agricultural producers to potentially irrigate their crops.
 Farmers, who are competing with oil companies for scarce water in a drought have little choice but to take the water, which is not regularly tested for toxic chemicals used in oil production.
-Food & Water Watch along with our partners have called on Governor Brown and the State Water Board to halt the practice unless it can be proven safe.
+Food & Water Watch along with our partners have called on Governor Newsom and the State Water Board to halt the practice unless it can be proven safe.

 - State Campaign